 Istanbul is likewise portrayed as an extremely violent city, similar to popular portrayals of places like the Gaza Strip, which it isn't.
 It's also portrayed as the capital of Turkey, which it also isn't.

 The narrator is scolded for saying "Hell" and "Christ," because she's in an Arab country.
 Turkey is a Muslim country, but not Arab.

 In the '70s horror novel The Sentinel, author Jeffrey Konvitz talks about translating Paradise Lost from the "original Latin".

 In the Sisterhood Series by Fern Michaels, Free Fall depicts Japan as a Third World country that sells kids to Americans for 100 American dollars.
 Again, that's Japan, as in the country that was widely believed to be taking over the world only a decade or two before the novel was written.

 There's a Star Trek book in which the author tried to convert from Fahrenheit to Celsius merely by subtracting 32, without dividing by 1.8 afterwards.
 As a result, a supposedly perfect paradise planet is said to have a mean surface temperature of a "pleasant 50 degrees centigrade".
-The silliness here should be immediately evident to anyone who lives in a country that uses Celsius, but for the rest of you, that's 122 degrees Fahrenheit.
+That's actually 122 degrees Fahrenheit.